At a Glance

 What Can You Plant in Cooler Areas in April?

-It's time to start adding into your garden plants that grow best once frost has passed.
+It's time to start adding to your garden plants that grow best once frost has passed.

 Now let's dive into the best leaves, roots, fruit, and flowers you can plant in April.